 We have therefore chosen not to follow that route but to participate through the Working Group to seek to persuade the Government to make the changes we believe are necessary.”

 The “Working Group” set up by the Labour-led Government to smooth the path forward has an Auckland representative on it – ex-Labour leader Phil Goff.

-Let’s also not forget Minister Mahuta, who is spearheading the Three Waters Reform, is the same person responsible for making overseas diplomatic appointments, such as New Zealand’s Ambassador to the United States, a posting which Goff is reported to be seeking.
+Let’s also not forget Minister Mahuta, who is spearheading the Three Waters Reform, is the same person responsible for making overseas diplomatic appointments, such as New Zealand’s High Commissioner to the United Kingdom, a posting which Goff is reported to be seeking.
 Can anyone else see the web of conflict of interests here?

 Ratepayers across Auckland should now, more than ever, rally to put pressure on the Auckland councillors to have a judicial review initiated.
 This is the only one of few independent and legal options left available to ratepayers to appeal the reform.